-ABOUT JQ ADVOCATES
+ABOUT THE JQ ADVOCATES PROGRAM

 Our team of trainers includes JQ professionals and volunteers with deep knowledge of and experience with JQ’s mission & vision, personal storytelling, public speaking, and the JQ Advocates experience.